uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

         <div class="do-dont__content">
           <ul>
             <li>Do not assume gender identity based on the user's sex.</li>
-            <li>Do not include "prefer not to answer."
+            <li>Do not include “prefer not to answer.”
 If you are considering adding this option, then consider whether the question is needed at all.</li>
+            <li>Do not include <code>intersex</code> as an option for Legal sex or Sex listed at birth.
+Use <code>X</code> instead.</li>
             <li>Do not combine gender identity and sex into a single question.</li>
           </ul>
         </div>